Concordium/concordium-ledger-app/doc/credential_deployment.md

 ## Protocol description

 The following sequence of bytes must be sent in the specified sequence, and with the given P1 value.
+Some of the commands should be repeated until all data has been sent.

+* Multiple commands.

 | P1 | CDATA | Comment |
 |--------|-------------|----|